jatinkumar109/mini-surveymonkey/README.md

 of the web app's endpoints.
 This testing ensures the safe navigation and functionality of the web app, providing a seamless experience for users.

-## 📝 Roadmap for the Next Sprint
+###### Milestone 3 : MiniSurveyMonkey Functional Web App with better css, more functionalities, and Testing

-The next sprint for the MiniSurvey web app aims to add more functionalities that enhance the user experience for both surveyors and surveyees.
+This sprint for the MiniSurvey web app aimed to add more functionalities that enhance the user experience for both surveyors and surveyees.
 One of the main objectives is to create separate access for surveyors and surveyees, enabling them to perform different tasks based on their roles.